 We’ve been telling you for years that most nonprofits need to create less formal communications.
+Sometimes, it’s a must to write like a human.
 But we know a lot of you are not being heard by your executive director or board members.
 Kate Snyder, who is the donor communications coordinator for South Hills Interfaith Ministries and also runs Kate Write Now, shared how baby steps may be in order to convince your boss to be more friendly. ~Kivi

 Guest Post by Kate Snyder of South Hills Interfaith Ministries